ninabuscemi/mod-20-react-portfolio/README.md

-# Module 20 React Challenge: React Portfolio
+# React Portfolio

 ![License Badge](https://badgen.net/static/license/MIT/blue)

 ## Description

-The objective of this challenge is to use my React skills to create a portfolio displaying numerous projects I've completed over the course of 6 months and deploy it to Netlify.
+I used my React skills to create a portfolio displaying numerous projects I've completed over the course of 6 months and deploy it to Netlify.

 ## Table of Contents